boostedtechnology/livecoding-api-scheduling/README.md

 Still, no response body is required.

 However, you must implement the following use-cases:
 - a.
-Assign the patient impacted by this deletion to the next available doctor
+Assign the patient impacted by this deletion to the next available doctor for the same time slot
 - b.
 If there is no available doctor found in that slot, rebook the patient for **any** doctor's next availability
 - c.
-However, when rebooking, prefer the current doctor (who is canceling the appointment) over others if there are more than one slots available
+However, when rebooking, prefer the current doctor (who is canceling the availability) over others if there are more than one slots available
 - d.
-Use the `emailer` to send a (albeit, fake) notification to the patient about the change.
+Use the `emailer` to send a (albeit fake) notification to the patient about the change.
 Remember, being an external system, it may crash.
 - e.
 Remember `transactions`?
 We need to ensure integrity of the system.
 Provide transactional safety, i.e., all-or-nothing rescheduling.

 Check your work: